 Ivan Kliun (1873-1943)

-We Perform Ivan Kliun art authentication.
-Ivan Kliun appraisal.
-Ivan Kliun certificates of authenticity (COA).
-Ivan Kliun analysis, research, scientific tests, full art authentications.
+We perform Ivan Kliun art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Ivan Kliun or we will sell it for you.

 Ivan Kliun was a painter, graphic artist and sculptor born near Kiev, Russia.
 Kliun was initially a book-keeper with a penchant for drawing, and became involved in art relatively later in life than his contemporaries.
 He received formal training in the 1890’s in Warsaw, as well as the Academy of Arts in St. Petersburg before meeting Kasimir Malevich at Rerberg’s studio in Moscow.

 Malevich introduced the provincial Kliun to the Russian avant-garde, which he embraced with enthusiasm.
 Exhibiting from 1910 (not least with the Union of Youth group), he demonstrated great competence in the new modes, often described as Cubo-Futurism.
 By 1915 he was producing works in the “Suprematist” style, which featured geometric shapes, and very simple forms, such as a single black circle on a blank canvas.
 These date mainly from the period 1915-24.
 He held an official position in art teaching after the revolution until 1921.